oroinc/documentation/user/back-office/sales/rfq/manage.rst

 Manage RFQs
 ===========

-.. hint:: This section is a part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides the general understanding of the RFQ and quote concepts in OroCommerce.
+.. hint:: This section is part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides the general understanding of the RFQ and quote concepts in OroCommerce.

 From the **Requests for Quote** page, you can perform the following actions: